Johan Widerberg

-Johan Olof Widerberg (born 16 March 1974) is a Swedish actor appearing in numerous Swedish films and TV series.
+Johan Widerberg (born 1974) is a Swedish actor.

 Biography

 Johan Widerberg was born in Stockholm, the son of Swedish director Bo Widerberg.

+He is known for having starred in All Thing Fair, directed by his father.

 He was cast as a part in Ocean's Twelve which the director Steven Soderbergh, in the final script, had to cut out.
 Eventually, Johan turned out as an extra in the film.